Ledgerback/DGSF/daoindex/01 WorkingDraft/04 Problem Statement.md

 **Examples**: MolochDAO, MakerDAO, Nexus Mutual, and others from [this list](https://twitter.com/jessewldn/status/1133406021123158016)[.](https://jessewalden.com/incomplete-contracts-and-scaling-crypto/#)
 ```

+Having to deal with incomplete contracts leads to the next issue, regression to the code, as DAOs will often resort to the code for resolutions that smart contracts cannot inhernetly solve.
+Rather, DAOs should focus on developing robust social infrastructure for dealing with incomplete contracts.[^20]
 #### Regression to the Code
 The authors in *Crypto's Three Body Problem*[^8] elaborate more on this issue, mentioning that crypto suffers from regulatory isntability from a lack of "he software architecture, markets, and norms in the absence of law"